SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Experimental Design

-We select nine downstream tasks that cover various levels of protein function and property predictions, such as solubility prediction, secondary structure prediction, and fold classification.
-Each task is designed to assess the model's performance across different biological functions and structural attributes, providing a thorough evaluation of protein characteristics.
-Tab.~\ref{tab:dataset} summarizes the statistics of these nine datasets and their subsets.
+\textbf{Downstream Tasks}: We evaluate our models across 10 diverse protein property prediction tasks spanning classification and regression problems.
+Each task is designed to assess the model's performance across different biological functions and structural attributes, thus providing a thorough evaluation of protein characteristics.

-\textbf{Enzyme Commission number prediction (EC)} involves predicting the Enzyme Commission numbers that classify enzymes based on the chemical reactions they catalyze.
-Each protein sequence can belong to multiple classes out of a total 538.
+\textbf{Enzyme Commission number prediction (EC)}~\cite{zhang2023gearnet}, involves predicting the Enzyme Commission numbers that classify enzymes based on the chemical reactions they catalyze.
+Each protein sequence can belong to multiple classes out of a total of 538.
 Accurate EC number predictions are essential for understanding enzyme functions and their roles in metabolic pathways.

-\textbf{Gene Ontology term prediction (GO)} focuses on predicting Gene Ontology terms, which provide a standardized representation of gene and gene product attributes across species.
+\textbf{Gene Ontology term prediction (GO)}~\cite{zhang2023gearnet}, focuses on predicting Gene Ontology terms, which provide a standardized representation of gene and gene product attributes across species.
 This classification task includes three subsets: Biological Process (BP) with 1,943 classes, Cellular Component (CC) with 320 classes, and Molecular Function (MF) with 489 classes.
-Predicting GO term is vital for annotating protein functions and understanding their biological roles.
+Predicting GO terms is vital for annotating protein functions and understanding their biological roles.

-\textbf{Fold Class prediction (Fold)} aims to classify protein sequences into one of 1,195 known folds\cite{hou2017fold}, which is critical for inferring evolutionary relationships and understanding how protein sequences relate to their structures.
+\textbf{Fold classification (Fold)}~\cite{hou2017fold}, aims to classify protein sequences into one of 1,195 known folds, which is critical for inferring evolutionary relationships and understanding how protein sequences relate to their structures.
 This dataset contains three test sets: family, fold, and superfamily.
-Unless otherwise specified, the experimental results presented are the average scores of these three test sets.

-\textbf{Secondary Structure prediction (SS)} involves predicting the 3-class secondary structure of each residue in a protein chain\cite{klausen2019ssp}.
+\textbf{Secondary Structure prediction (SS)}~\cite{klausen2019ssp}, involves predicting the 3-class secondary structure of each residue in a protein chain.
 This task is fundamental for protein structure determination and provides insights into protein folding and stability.
-We use CASP12 as test set.
+We use CASP12 as the test set.

-\textbf{Sub-cellular Localization prediction (Loc)} predicts the sub-cellular localization of proteins into 10 different classes, which is essential for understanding their functional context within a cell.
+\textbf{Sub-cellular Localization prediction (Loc)}~\cite{elnaggar2023ankh}, predicts the sub-cellular localization of proteins into 10 different classes, which is essential for understanding their functional context within a cell.
 Accurate localization predictions help clarify protein functions and interactions in various cellular compartments.